F108 Module 13/15 & 14 LPT Assembly (USAF/USN) Remanufacture

 Quick Summary

-The Department of the Air Force is soliciting proposals for the remanufacture of F108 Module 13/15 & 14 Low Pressure Turbine (LPT) Assemblies for both USAF and USN.
-This is an UNRESTRICTED, competitive acquisition for qualified sources, leading to a Multiple Award Indefinite Delivery, Indefinite Quantity (IDIQ), Firm Fixed Price contract.
-An amendment has corrected National Stock Numbers (NSNs) and added inspection details.
-Proposals are due March 2, 2026, by 5:00 PM CST.
+The Department of the Air Force (AFSC PZAAB) is soliciting proposals for the remanufacture of F108 Module 13/15 & 14 Low Pressure Turbine (LPT) Assemblies for both the USAF and USN.
+This is a Multiple Award Indefinite Delivery, Indefinite Quantity (IDIQ), Firm Fixed-Price contract.
+The acquisition is UNRESTRICTED.
+Proposals are due March 2, 2026, at 5:00 PM CST.

 Scope of Work